 Measure the Area of Your Garden

-- Squares and Rectangles: Multiply width by length
+- Squares and Rectangles: Multiply the width by length

 - Triangles: Measure the two sides that meet at a right angle.
 Multiply the length of one side by 1/2 the length of the other side.
 It doesn’t matter which is which.

 - Curves and irregular shapes: Weave a rope, hose or extension cord along the borders and then straighten them out to create a more regular shape.
-Then use one of the formulas above.
+Use one of the formulas above.
 You may need to break the garden into smaller sections and add them together.

 If you are starting a new garden, you will want to add amendments to the entire area of the garden.
 Use the actual square footage for your calculations below.